wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    ### Local Clean

-   If you are overwhelmed by too many <strong>untracked</strong> files in your working directory, first see what files will be cleared using one command, first use the -n flag:
+   If you are overwhelmed by too many <strong>untracked</strong> files in your working directory, first enumerate what files will be cleared:

    <pre><strong>git clean -n
    </strong></pre>